-Contributed by Samantha from The Wandering Wanderluster.
+Recommended by Samantha from The Wandering Wanderluster.

 Internationally known as the birthplace of William Shakespeare, Stratford-upon-Avon is a great day out for all the family, with plenty of sights and over 800 years of history to discover.

 No visit to Stratford would be complete without visiting some of the sites linked to the English poet and playwright.
 Even 400 years after his death, Shakespeare’s presence still dominates this humble small town which welcomes over 4 million tourists a year.

 Then explore Shakespeare’s New Place, his family home for 19 years until his death in 1616.
 If that wasn’t enough, you can even visit his grave at the Holy Trinity Church where he and his wife Anne Hathaway are buried.

-Aside from Shakespeare, there are a number of historic streets to explore and a host of fantastic restaurants, bars and coffee shops.
+Aside from Shakespeare, there are a number of historic streets to explore and a host of fantastic restaurants, bars, and coffee shops.
 You’ll find these built in the pretty half-timbered, pillared Tudor style that makes this town so charming to visit.

-If you plan to stay overnight, book yourself into the 4 Masons Court, a beautiful 5th century Grade II* listed retreat that perfectly complements your stay in Stratford.
-And don’t forget to book a ticket to see one of Shakespeare’s works brought to life on stage at the Royal Shakespeare Theatre
+If you plan to stay overnight, book yourself into the 4 Masons Court, a beautiful 5th-century Grade II* listed retreat that perfectly complements your stay in Stratford.
+And don’t forget to book a ticket to see one of Shakespeare’s works brought to life on stage at the Royal Shakespeare Theatre.

-Prettiest English Villages in (and around) the Cotswolds
+🏚 Prettiest English Villages in (and around) the Cotswolds

 Ideally located only around 2 hours from London, the Cotswolds make for a great day trip or a longer holiday.
 Set within an area of outstanding natural beauty, there’s plenty to see and do – including a number of beautiful villages.